 In this study, the flexural lateral load distribution behavior was analyzed to help evaluate the in-service behavior of the HCB bridge because such in-situ performance is critical to the end user, yet there is very little data available in this regard.
 Within a typical beam bridge structure, the expected behavior under load is that the girders most directly under the loading will resist the majority of the load, with the girders further away resisting less.
-This phenomena is illustrated in Figure 14 which presents the select time series strain data for Load Case A (Run 1) and Load Case F (Run 1).
+This phenomenon is illustrated in Figure 21 which presents the select time series strain data for Load Case A (Run 1) and Load Case F (Run 1).
 For the Load Case A, Beam 2, which is straddled by the load truck, clearly experiences the greatest amount of strain with lower magnitudes of strain observed in the two adjacent beams (Beams 1 and 3).
 It is interesting to note that Girder 1 would be expected to also have sizable response, but this effect is somewhat muted by the influence of the parapet.
 A similar response is observed for Load Case F, where Beam 7 exhibited the largest strain response relative to the adjacent beams.

-The lateral load distribution behavior is influenced by a number of factors including girder spacing, deck thickness, span length, and girder stiffness.
-As previously highlighted, the most heavily loaded girders experience the greatest bottom flange strain and internal strain, while girders further away experience less (see Figures 15-22).
-For the loading scenarios where the truck is positioned near the exterior of the bridge (e.g. Load Case A and Load Case H), an interesting phenomena is observed in the strain profiles which suggests that there is a significant contribution provided by the parapet wall, which carry a fraction of the load, as evidenced by the decrease in strain in the exterior beams.
+The lateral load distribution behavior is known to be influenced by a number of factors including girder spacing, deck thickness, span length, and girder stiffness.
+Using the time of occurrence of the maximum strain within the most heavily loaded beam as the point of reference, the load sharing phenomenon for various load cases is illustrated in Figure 22 through Figure 29.

+As previously highlighted, the most heavily loaded girders experience the greatest bottom flange strain and internal strain, while girders further away experience less.
+An interesting phenomenon observed through these strain profiles is the contribution provided by the parapet

+Figure 21.
+Time Series Strain Data (All Beams) - Static Loading (a) Load Case A1 and (b) Load Case F1 wall, which carry a fraction of the load, as evidenced by the decrease in strain in the exterior beams.
 In the Virginia Tech study, Ahsan (2012) observed a similar distribution response for the interior girder, but the exterior stiffening effects were not present due to the lack of parapets in those tests.
-It should also be noted that this phenomena was not observed in the internal VWGs, likely due to the non-composite behavior between the internal and external beam components.
+It should also be noted that this phenomenon was not observed in the internal VWGs, likely due to the non-composite behavior between the internal and external beam components.